PhantomBot/PhantomBot/docs/guides/content/setupbot/windows.md

 In this folder you’ll find several files, find `launch.bat` and double click it to start the Initial Startup.

 After it has started, it will walk you through all the steps that require information that you got in the previous step.
 Do this now.

-After going through all the steps, a whole lot of text will scroll by, and you should see the following:

-`BotName ready!`

 #### Automatically Refreshing OAuth